-The East Coast is well known for its prestigious colleges and universities, so it is no surprise that many students chose to attend school out there.
+The East Coast is well known for its prestigious colleges and universities including online schools, so it is no surprise that many students chose to attend school out there.
 The region has so much to offer—a rich history of the country, four distinct seasons, and major cities to explore.
 Colleges in North Carolina map are among the greatest out there.
 Home of the famous Wright Brothers and Pepsi, this state has something to offer everyone.
 The Tar Heel State is commonly known for its beautiful parks like Blue Ridge Parkway, patriotic state fairs, and low cost of living, something that is always a bonus for students.

 With over fifty colleges and universities, it can seem daunting to narrow down the options of where to apply.
 From private to community colleges in North Carolina, the choices seem infinite.
-Luckily, we have compiled a list of the twenty-five best colleges in the state, with descriptions and information to help you decide which college or university is best for you.
+Luckily, we have compiled a list of the twenty-five best colleges in the US, with descriptions and information to help you decide which college or university is best for you.

 Best Colleges in North Carolina